-To streamline the testing process, it is helpful to build repeatable testing scenarios that can be used in different test phases and cycles of the system implementation.
-Additionally, data identified during requirements gathering can be leveraged for testing purposes.
-Before each test phase, review the scenarios with the end-users to identify any new requirements, since missed scenarios for key business requirements can impact the success criteria.
-Agree to the format of your scenarios, including what requirements are to be tested, what data will be included to test the scenario, and what the expected results should be.
+To streamline the testing process, it's helpful to build repeatable testing scenarios that can be used in different test phases and cycles of the system implementation.

+Before each test phase, review the scenarios with end users to identify any new requirements, since missed scenarios for key business requirements can impact the success criteria.
+Agree to the format of your scenarios, including which requirements are to be tested, which data will be included to test the scenario, and what the expected results should be.